-However, from farmer and contractor experiences over several years, the practical reality is that the capacity and infrastructure for cost effective collection and disposal options in Wales is extremely sparce and inaccessible.
+However, from farmer and contractor experiences over several years, the reality is that the capacity and infrastructure for cost effective collection and disposal options in Wales is extremely sparce and practically non-existent.
 Few sites in the UK can offer disposal facilities, and the prospect of transporting large quantities of dip by road to these sites presents another environmental hazard.